trizen/bacovia/README.md

 # Bacovia

-A new symbolic math library for Sidef.
+A symbolic math library for Sidef.

 # DESCRIPTION